 And prolonged use may cause addiction as well as anxiety induced by unrealistic standards and political posts.

-These statistics do a lot to show just how much social media surrounds us and how well-integrated it is into our lives!
+These statistics about the amount of time that people spend on social media do a lot to show just how much social media surrounds us and how well-integrated it is into our lives!